-3. The deskphone displays the Global Settings screen and prompts you to use the Right and Left navigation arrows or a text entry to change a setting and displays the following settings and their active values:
+4. The deskphone displays the Global Settings screen and prompts you to use the Right and Left navigation arrows or a text entry to change a setting and displays the following settings and their active values:

 Setting Description/Example Changes this Configuration Parameter SIP Domain: e.g., avaya.com SIP_DOMAIN Avaya Environment: Auto or No - indicates whether only an Avaya environment (CM and Session Manager) is in effect.
-DISCOVER_AVAYA ENVIRONMENT Reg Policy: alternate or simultaneous SIPREGPROXYPOLICY Failback Policy: admin or auto FAILBACK_POLICY Avaya Config Server: IP Address of Avaya configuration server - only if PPM is not on the same server as the SIP Proxy server.
-CONFIGURATION_SERVER or CONFIGURATION_SERVER IN_USE User ID Field: Yes/No .
-Activates/deactivates User ID field on Login screen.
-Only applicable in non Avaya environments.
-ENABLE_SIP_USER_ID Host to ping IP Address or DNS Name of server to ping.
+DISCOVER_AVAYA ENVIRONMENT Reg Policy: alternate or simultaneous SIPREGPROXYPOLICY Failback Policy: admin or auto FAILBACK_POLICY Avaya Config IP Address of Avaya CONFIGURATION_SERVER Server: configuration server - only if PPM is not on the same server as the SIP Proxy server.
+CONFIGURATION_SERVER IN_USE Host to ping IP Address or DNS Name of server to ping.
 This is not a setting but a determiner of whether a specific server is reachable.
 Press the Ping softkey to initiate the check.
 The deskphone sends four pings and displays the results in a text block screen.
 If the ping fails, the message "Unable to contact host" displays.
 N/A

-4. If you selected SIP Proxy Server, the deskphone displays the message "Select SIP proxy to configure" and displays a list of currently configured servers.

-- 5. To add a new server, press New and enter the address of SIP Proxy.
+- 5. If you selected SIP Proxy Server, the deskphone displays the message "Select SIP proxy to configure" and displays a list of currently configured servers. - 6.
+To add a new server, press New and enter the address of SIP Proxy.
 Then, enter values for the Transport Type and SIP Port as indicated below under changing a setting in Step 6.
-To change information for a configured server, select the proxy server for which you want to update the Transport Type and/or the SIP Port and press Select or OK. - 6.
-The deskphone displays the IP Address or DNS Name of the server that you selected and its current Transport Type and SIP Port values.
+To change information for a configured server, select the proxy server for which you want to update the Transport Type and/or the SIP Port and press Select or OK.

+7. The deskphone displays the IP Address or DNS Name of the server that you selected and its current Transport Type and SIP Port values.
 The deskphone prompts you to use the Right and Left navigation arrows or text entry to add/change a setting and displays the following settings and their active values:

 Setting Description/Example Changes this Configuration Parameter SIP Proxy Server: IP Address or DNS name .
-For Session Manager deployments.
-SIP_CONTROLLER_LIST Transport Type: this is the IP Address of the session manager.
-SIPSIGNAL SIP Port: TCP or TLS or UDP if Transport Type is UDP/ If no value is entered, defaul 5060 for UDP/TCP or 5061 f TLSSIPPORT is used If no value is entered, default of 5060 for UDP/TCP or 5061 for TLSSIPPORT is used if Transport Type is TLS.
+For Session Manager deployments, SIP_CONTROLLER_LIST Transport Type: this is the IP Address of the session manager.
+SIPSIGNAL SIP Port: TCP or TLS or UDP if Transport Type is UDP/ TCP; SIP_PORT SECURE If no value is entered, default of 5060 for UDP/TCP or 5061 for TLSSIPPORT is used if Transport Type is TLS.

-- 7. Press Save to store the new setting(s) and redisplay the Admin Procedures screen. - 8.
+- 8. Press Save to store the new setting(s) and redisplay the Admin Procedures screen. - 9.
 Note: You can only change values that have been added using a Local Administrative (Craft) procedure.